qwertie/home/misc/Atlas-Shrugged-summary.md

 Dagny's crossing out another Colorado train on the schedule.
 Lawrence Hammond had retired; Andrew Stockton had closed his plant and vanished; any cars still on the roads "moved like travelers in the desert [...] past the skeletons of cars that had collapsed on duty. [...]
 But there were men still able to get oil, by means of friendships that nobody cared to question."

 > "No, Miss Taggart, I can't explain it," the sister of Andrew Stockton had told her on her last trip to Colorado, two months ago.
 "He never said a word to me and I don't even know whether he's dead or living, same as Ellis Wyatt. [...]
 I remember only that some man came to see him on that last evening. [...]
-They talked late into the night— when I went to sleep, the light was still burning in Andrew's study."
+They talked late into the night — when I went to sleep, the light was still burning in Andrew's study."

 > [...]
 One well, on the crest of the hill, was still burning.
 People called it Wyatt's Torch.

 > [...]
 It took every scrap of her energy to keep trains running through the sections where they were still needed, in the areas that were still producing.
 But on the balance sheets of Taggart Transcontinental, the checks of Jim's subsidies for empty trains bore larger figures than the profit brought by the best freight train of the busiest industrial division.
 Jim boasted that this had been the most prosperous six months in Taggart history.

 > [...]
 Nobody professed to understand the question of the frozen railroad bonds; perhaps, because everybody understood it too well.
 At first, there had been signs of a panic among the bondholders and of a dangerous indignation among the public.
 Then, Wesley Mouch had issued another directive, which ruled that people could get their bonds "defrozen" upon a plea of "essential need": the government would purchase the bonds, if it found the proof of the need satisfactory.
 There were three questions that no one answered or asked: "What constituted proof?"
 "What constituted need?"
-"Essential— to whom?"
+"Essential — to whom?"

 Dagny had called Dr. Stadler as a last resort, after she "tried to find a scientist able to attempt the reconstruction of the motor".
 Unfortunately, "the men recommended to her as the best in their field" were "hopeless".
 One even said "I don't think that such a motor should ever be made, even if somebody did learn how to make it.
 It would be so superior to anything we've got that it would be unfair to lesser scientists, because it would leave no field for their achievements and abilities."